Sabiki

 A sabiki or flasher rig is typically fished off boats, piers, jetties, or any structure over the water.
-Sabikis consist of any number (usually between 6 and 10) of small hooks, each one on individual dropper lines which are a few inches long.
+Sabikis consist of any number (usually between 6 and 10) of small hooks, each one on individual dropper lines that are a few inches long.
 The individual dropper lines are then tied to a longer leader in series, about 6 in apart; a weight is tied to the end of the leader.
-Alternatively a larger lure or plug can be used at the end.
-This creates the illusion that a medium-sized fish is chasing 6 - 10 smaller fish.
+Alternatively, a larger lure or plug can be used at the end.
+This creates the illusion that a medium-sized fish is chasing 6 to 10 smaller fish.

 The individual hooks are decorated as lures or tied like flies similar to those used in fly fishing.
-Often they have a simple piece of lumo-infused material or iridescent film attached to them.
-Traditionally, on any individual rig, all of the lures will be either identical or in an alternating sequence of colors.
-The type or size sabiki used depends on water conditions, species of fish sought or simply the angler's preference.
+Often, they have a simple piece of lumo-infused material or iridescent film attached to them.
+Traditionally, on any individual rig, all of the lures are either identical or in an alternating sequence of colors.
+The type or size sabiki used depends on water conditions, species of fish sought, or simply the angler's preference.

-This rig is usually used when catching baitfish, though an angler can also attach a bait cage to the rig and catch fish like large Snapper, Mulloway, Flathead etc. With a bait cage on the rig, users should give a large jerk to release the bait.
+This rig is usually used when catching baitfish, though an angler can also attach a bait cage to the rig and catch fish like large snapper, mulloway, flathead, etc. With a bait cage on the rig, users should give a large jerk to release the bait.
 In Japan, they are used to catch sardines and mackerel off large piers.

-Sabiki rigs with their many small, sharp hooks are easily tangled and always snag on pier faces with protrusions such as oyster shells and can be a nuisance to the angler.
+Sabiki rigs with their many small, sharp hooks are easily tangled and may snag on pier faces with protrusions such as oyster shells, which can be a nuisance to the angler.
 If they are not handled carefully, the angler can be hooked.
 This can be avoided by using a sabiki rod.
 A sabiki rod is a hollow fishing rod with a funnel-shaped tip.
 The line is fed from the reel through the hollow body of the rod and out of the funnel-shaped tip.
 When the sabiki rig is reeled in, the hooks and leaders are drawn directly into the rod where they will not tangle or injure the angler.